 Have as Few Products as Possible On Hand To Save Money

-It’s risky to have too much as well as too little inventory.
+It’s risky to have too much OR too little inventory.
 The goal is always to meet customer demand.
 As long as you have enough stock to do that, you’re okay.

 If you decide to purchase less stock to save resources, there’s a chance your shelves will be understocked.
 This is can be costly.
 The buyer leaves unhappy, and you lose a sale and a potential loyal customer.